 Project Phase2015 to 2019

-FundingThese projects are funded by donations and Swiss Solidarity.
+FundingThese projects was funded by donations and Swiss Solidarity.

 Reconstruction and vocational training